Helping you grow closer to God

 Next is the motivational gift of exhortation.
 It’s the divine enablement, or power, to come alongside another in need of encouragement, to reassure, strengthen, affirm, and – notice – challenge those who are discouraged, or wavering in their faith.
 It’s the ability to stimulate the faith of others.
 People with this gift ask, “What must be done to fix this?”
 These are fix-it people.
 And then, next, “How can we move this person to wholeness?”

 And it’s a phenomenal gift.
-People with this gift see, practically, how to apply the Scripture and the truth to your life.
+People with this gift see, practically, how to put the Scripture and the truth, apply it to your life.
 They call us to godly living.
 They initiate.
 They implore.
 They request.
 They entreat.
 These are great people to have as friends.

 The dangers of this gift: They spend too much time with people who only want temporary solutions to their problems.
-See, they care so much, it’s like – you know, maybe they should have said that at session six, instead of session eleven.
+See, they care so much, it’s like, maybe they should have said that at session six, instead of session eleven.
 “I’m in a terrible marriage.”
 Well, okay.

 Another danger is, they can become discouraged from lack of results from people who they’re ministering to.
 These people, they’ve got to see people’s lives change.
 And if people lives don’t change, they get really discouraged.
 Like, What’s the deal?
 Am I doing something wrong?